We have received your inquiry and our staff will shortly be in contact with you.

-Like Armenian food, the food in Nagorno-Karabakh contains lots of vegetables, cheese, and meat.
+Like Armenian food, the food in Nagorno-Karabakh contains lots of vegetables, herbs, cheese, and meat.

-There are also specialty dishes that you cannot find anywhere else in the world like the Shingalovhach.
-This dish is made from dough stuffed fully with 15 different types of wild herbs that grow only in mountains with an altitude of more than 2000m.
+There are also specialty dishes that cannot be found anywhere else in the world, like Jengalov Hats.
+This dish is made from dough stuffed with a blend of 15 different wild herbs that grow only in mountains with an altitude of more than 2000m.

-There is also the Rapama; a local pumpkin stuffed with bulgur, fruits and lots of wild honey.
-Another amazing dish is made from the Avaluk; a vegetable that grows in Alpine areas and is eaten together with Yoghurt and the local bread Lavash.
+There is also the Ghapama; a pumpkin stuffed with bulgur, fruits, and delicious wild honey.
+Another amazing dish is made from Aveluk, also known as Moutain Sorrel, a plan that grows in Alpine areas and is eaten with Yoghurt and the local lavash bread.

 Where will we stay?

-This trip mixes the best accommodation experience with amazing camping on wild locations as well as sleeping in local houses with families.
+This trip mixes all the best accommodation experiences, with camping in wild locations as well as sleeping in local houses with families.

 60% local houses